mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * I configured ctrl-B (cmd-B) to toggle display of this
 * see "Error/Warning Navigation" section below

+## Bracket Pair Colorizer extension

+* "allows matching brackets to be identified with colors"
+* "user can define which characters to match, and which colors to use"
+* by default only (), [], and {} are matched
+* by default the colors are yellow, magenta, and cyan

 ## Code Folding

 * works in many kinds of source files including